 Often information that is requested can be found in public domain or records.
 You can find proactively released information through various sources such as annual reports, our customer contract, board meeting papers, water quality reports and media statements.

 We operate Auckland’s water and wastewater (sewerage) systems and Auckland Council operates Auckland’s stormwater system.
 If your enquiry relates solely to stormwater, it should be directed to Auckland Council.

-If you wish to make a request for information under the Local Government Official Information and Meetings Act 1987, please click here.
+If the information you are interested in is not available on this website then you should send us a request for information under the Local Government Official Information and Meetings Act 1987, please click here.

 We will provide you with a decision on your request for information as soon as possible but no later than 20 working days after receiving it.